syedmhafiz/active-club/README.md

-# Ultra Active Club - A workout activity planner using React Hooks
+# Ultra Active Club - A workout activity planner using React Hooks!